Der perfekte Elevator Pitch

 Subline: Pitch your USP and the added value of your result to your target group

-Now that you've got potential customers fired up with your headline, the next step is to convince them with further information and benefits.
+Now that you’ve got potential customers fired up with your headline, the next step is to convince them with further information and benefits.
 You do this with the subline.
-You use it to emphasize the message of your headline by giving readers details on the following topics:
+You use it to emphasise the message of your headline by giving readers details on the following topics:

 • Your method